-In addition to the main campus (the "Livonia Campus") of Madonna University, Madonna University has identified four separate campuses at which Madonna University has a presence and has provided safety information along with crime statistics for each.
+In addition to the main campus (the "Livonia Campus") of Madonna University, Madonna University has identified three separate campuses at which Madonna University has a presence and has provided safety information along with crime statistics for each.
 Those additional campuses include three domestic sites:

 - Macomb Community College,

-- Henry Ford College, and
+- Henry Ford College (Note: The partnership between Madonna University and Henry Ford College ended March 2023.), and

-- Southfield Center;
+- Southfield Center.